theycantrevealus/horas/README.md

 ### Contributing Format

 This project using following format as committing message.
-If any suggestion of type, feel free to suggest it
+If any suggestion of type, feel free to suggest it.
+For now we are not using git lint yet, but soon

 ✨ feat: Add a new feature to the codebase (MINOR in semantic versioning).<br />
 🔧 fix: Fix a bug (equivalent to a PATCH in Semantic Versioning).<br />